About the National Rehabilitation Hospital (NRH)

 The National Rehabilitation Hospital (NRH) provides Complex Specialist Rehabilitation services to patients who, as a result of an accident, illness or Injury, have acquired a physical or cognitive disability and require a specialist programme of rehabilitation.

-Backed by almost 60 years experience, clinical expertise and a solid reputation for excellence, the NRH provides patients with every opportunity to meet their rehabilitation goals through personalised treatment plans delivered by its Consultant-led Interdisciplinary Teams.
+Backed by over 60 years experience, clinical expertise and a solid reputation for excellence, the NRH provides patients with every opportunity to meet their rehabilitation goals through personalised treatment plans delivered by its Consultant-led Interdisciplinary Teams.

 Rehabilitation Programmes at the NRH are tailored to meet the individual needs of adult and paediatric patients in the following areas of specialty:

 - Acquired Brain Injury (including, traumatic, non-traumatic brain injury and other neurological conditions)

 - Spinal Cord System of Care (including, traumatic, non-traumatic spinal cord injury)

 - Prosthetic, Orthotic and Limb Absence Rehabilitation (POLAR)